Rachitshah55/Rachitshah55/README.md

 **Data & BI / Risk Analyst – SQL · Tableau · Python · Credit & Fraud · Automation**

-I design end-to-end analytics solutions for credit risk, fraud detection, and job-market analysis, with a focus on reliability, automation, and clear business impact.
+I design end-to-end analytics solutions for credit risk, fraud detection, and busuness analysis, with a focus on reliability, automation, and clear business impact.
 My projects are full pipelines: SQL + Python models + monitoring + dashboards + static sites that someone can actually use.

 ---